How to Register a Business

 The most common business structures are sole proprietorship, partnership, limited liability company (LLC), and corporation.
 Each structure offers varying levels of personal liability protection, tax benefits, and maintenance difficulties.

 A sole proprietorship is an informal business structure that is owned by one individual.
-Taxes for the business are filed under their name rather than the business’s, and the owner also retains personal liability for any actions taken against the business.
+Taxes for the company are filed under their name rather than the business’s, and the owner also retains personal liability for any actions taken against the business.

 A partnership is an informal business structure that is owned by a group of individuals.
-The business owners are therefore personally liable for any actions taken against the business and must file taxes under their own names rather than the business’s name.
+The business owners are therefore personally liable for any actions taken against the company and must file taxes under their own names rather than the business’s name.

 An LLC is a formal legal business structure owned by members.
 An LLC is the simplest business structure to form and maintain, providing personal liability protection as well as unique tax benefits.